rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 The challenge then becomes to convey what can science (as we know it) do to better an individual, not just academically, but as a person!
 In doing so we make it a point not to impose our opinion.
 Instead, they are offered a ton of information and resources to come up with their own opinion!
 Rather than explicitly defining the structure or the essence of this course, I suggest you read along and frame your own idea of what principles of science mean to you!
 It is a herculean task for me to write about what happens in roughly 6 hours of class each week and I do not intend to do that.
-Instead, here are certain discussions which I vividly remember from each week and in subtle ways pride myself for initiating such thought among my new friends!
+Instead, here are certain discussions which I vividly remember (apart from conventional problem solving/lecture revision discussions) from each week and in subtle ways pride myself for initiating such thought among my new friends!

 PS : This is in no way a Physics course.
 Rather, it deals with fundamentals.
 An intuition for numbers, for estimates; the efficacy of a graph, a function; the universality of hypothesis-data-iterations; the role of bias, of being in a bubble, of having your thoughts influenced by the newspapers you read, the social media you; use is prominent in everyday life.
 Taking a plethora of examples from current affairs a linking this to fundamentals of science, this course aims to make one not just learned collective, but aware as an individual.